-On account of COVID-19 related restrictions, management was not able to perform year end physical verification at Owned premises, consequently we were not able to observe the physical verification of the stock.
-Accordingly, we have performed alternate procedures to audit the existence of Inventory as per the guidance provided in SA- 501 "Audit Evidence - Specific Considerations for Selected Items" which includes inspection of supporting documentation relating to purchase, production, sales, and such other third party evidences where applicable and have obtained sufficient appropriate audit evidence to issue our unmodified opinion on these financial statements.
+On account of COVID-19 related travel restrictions, management was able to perform year end physical verification of inventories at Owned premises, However, we were not able to observe the physical verification of the inventories, where management carried out physical verification Consequently, we have performed alternate procedures to audit the existence of Inventory as per the guidance provided in SA- 501 "Audit Evidence - Specific Considerations for Selected Items" which includes inspection of supporting documentation relating to purchase, production, sales, and such other third party evidences where applicable and have obtained sufficient appropriate audit evidence to issue our unmodified opinion on these financial statements.
 Our report on the financial statement is not modified in respect of this matter.